vestalux/sljekyll/_recurrents/chantry-health-walks.md

 ---
-recurrent-title: "Health walk - programme available from the library or <a href="http://goo.gl/SEG7K6">our Facebook page</a>"
+recurrent-title: "Health walk - programme available from the library or our Facebook page"
 recurrent-day: first Sunday of the month
 recurrent-times: 1330-1600
 recurrent-location: chantry-library